blaher/check_x.com/README.md

 How to Run
 ==========

-1. Install PHP
+1. Install PHP.
+2. Edit the check.php file and change 'user@domain.com' to your email address.
-2. In command line, change to the directory of this project.
+3. In command line, change to the directory of this project.
-3. In command line, run 'php check.php'
+4. In command line, run 'php check.php'.